Custom CSP configuration

 </Delete>

-- An update of the configuration can be applied through a new policy version (possibly with adjusted Install SyncML).
+- An update of the configuration can be applied thrby creating a new policy version (possibly with an adjusted Install SyncML).

-- If deletion fails, the included CSP policies remain active on the device.
-An adjustment of the Delete SyncML is required, as well as reapplying and then removing the policy.
+- If deletion fails, the included CSP policies will remain active on the device.
+AIn this case, the Delete SyncML mus be revised, and the policy should be reapplied and then removed again.

-- It is recommended to use Replace instead of Add unless it is not supported for the corresponding CSP policy.
+- It is recommended to use Replace instead of Add unless the corresponding CSP policy does not support it.

-- If a Replace command is not allowed for the initial deployment of a CSP policy, it is recommended to initially apply this configuration using an Add command.
-Then update the configuration’s Install SyncML (use Replace instead of Add) and apply it on the device through a new policy version.
+- If a Replace command is not permitted for the initial deployment of a CSP policy, it is recommended to first apply the configuration using an Add command.
+Afterwards, update the configuration’s Install SyncML (use Replace instead of Add) and deploy it again using a new policy version.

 - It is recommended to extensively test the desired behavior on suitable test devices.
-At a minimum, the following behaviors should be tested:
+At a minimum, the following scenarios should be tested:

 - Initial deployment of the configuration